 A good Financial Power of Attorney will often allow for:

 - Tax Planning—the Grantor may wish to allow the Agent to gift his or her money to a spouse, children or charity for tax and Medicaid planning purposes.

-- Real Estate Transfers—many times a couple wishes to sell real estate, but one of the spouses is unavailable due to illness, travel or business.
-A power of attorney can allow for a smooth transaction with the other spouse signing all the real estate documents as Agent for the party who is unavailable.
+- Real Estate Transfers—many times a couple wishes to sell real estate, but one of the spouses is unavailable due to illness, travel, or business.
+A power of attorney can allow for a smooth transaction with the other spouse signing all the real estate documents as an Agent for the party who is unavailable.